On semibounded expansions of ordered groups: Staying semibounded

+But $\bigcup_{x\in S_1\cup S_2}\{\pi_1(x),\pi_2(x)\}= I,$ a contradiction.
+Hence $\dim(\cl{f(P^k)})=0$.
+Since $\WR$ has (DIM), and we have the result. \end{proof} \begin{rmk} Note that the above proof shows that (DIM) implies that every definable subset of $\R$ has interior or is nowhere dense.
+The latter condition (also known as ``i-minimality" by Fornasiero) is shown in Miller (see \cite{Mil1}) to imply that for every definable set $X$, $\dim(X)=\dim(\cl{X})$. \end{rmk}

-\begin{proposition} If $\WR=\la\cal R,P\ra$ has \textup{(DIM)}, then there are no poles definable in $\WR^\#$. \end{proposition} \begin{proof} If $P$ is finite, then $\WR$ is o-minimal and the proposition is known (for example, by \cite[Fact 1.6]{ed-sbd}).
-Assume $P$ is infinite and, towards a contradiction, that there is a definable pole.
-By taking either $P$, if it is unbounded, or a homeomorphic image of $P$ via some bijection $f:conv(P)\to \R$, there is a definable unbounded $0$-dimensional set $S$.
+We are now ready to prove our result. \begin{proposition} If $\WR=\la\cal R,P\ra$ has \textup{(DIM)}, then $\WR^\#$ is semibounded. \end{proposition} \begin{proof} If $P$ is finite, then $\WR$ is semibounded and o-minimal and the result is clear.

+Assume towards a contradiction that there is a field $I=\la\R,<,+_I,\cdot_I,0_I,1_I\ra$ definable in $\WR^\#$.
+Note that $\cdot_I$ could be different from the standard multiplication.
+For simplicity, we assume that $0_I=0$ and use the standard multiplication and division notations (the addition used in the proof being only the standard one).
+Note that since the order of $I$ is the standard one, for every $x\in \R$, $\lim_{t\to \infty}x/t=0$.
+Since there is a pole definable in $\WR^\#$, and $P$ is infinite, by taking either $P$, if it is unbounded, or a homeomorphic image of $P$ via some bijection $f:conv(P)\to \R$, there is a definable unbounded $0$-dimensional set $S$.
 We consider the family $\{xS\,:\; x\in \R\}$.
-By Lemma \ref{sparse} and Fact \ref{FM}, there is an $\cal R$-definable function $f:\R^{k+1}\rightarrow \R$ such that By Fact \ref{str function}, there is a bounded set $B$ and linear functions $\lambda:\R^k\rightarrow \R$ and $b:\R\to \R$, such that
+By Lemma \ref{sparse} and Fact \ref{FM}, there is an $\cal L$-definable function $f:\R^{k+1}\rightarrow \R$ such that By Fact \ref{str function}, there is a bounded set $B$ and linear functions $\lambda:\R^k\rightarrow \R$ and $b:\R\to \R$, such that

 We prove that